JureFabjan/aba-analysis/README.md

 ```

 ## Shutdown
-You can dispose the flask-server by pressing CTRL+C in the python-console that hosts the web-application.
+You can dispose the flask-server by pressing CTRL+C in the Python-console that hosts the web-application.
 There is currently no interface for shutting it down.